johnlees/seer/README.md

 The same filtering options as in kmds are available, as well a filtering on the adjusted p-value

+Output columns are sequence of element, frequency in sample set, uncorrected p-value, corrected p-value, odds-ratio of effect size and optionally samples the sequence element appears in

 Interpreting the output
 --------------
 Run the post analysis program filter_seer